akr4/claude-code-mcp-docker/README.md

 - GitHub domains (api.github.com, github.com, etc.)
 - NPM registry (registry.npmjs.org)
 - Anthropic APIs (api.anthropic.com, statsig.anthropic.com)
-- Rust-related domains (crates.io, static.rust-lang.org, etc.)
 - Other required services (sentry.io, etc.)

 The firewall is automatically enabled when the container is started with the necessary capabilities (`--cap-add=NET_ADMIN` and `--cap-add=NET_RAW`).
-If these capabilities are not provided, the container will still run but without the network security restrictions.
+These capabilities are **required** for the container to run - if they are not provided, the container will exit immediately for security reasons.

+Key security features:
+- Firewall configuration is handled by the root user
+- Claude Code MCP runs as a non-root user (claude) without sudo privileges
+- Strict firewall rules prevent unauthorized network access
+- Automatic verification of firewall configuration during startup

 This security feature helps prevent potential data exfiltration attempts through the MCP server.